What Is a Fluoroscopy Injection?

 By providing real-time imaging, fluoroscopy enables interventional radiologists to navigate catheters and other instruments with precision, reducing the need for traditional open surgeries.

 Fluoroscopy is instrumental in orthopedics for procedures like arthrography and joint injections.
-Arthrography involves injecting contrast dye into a joint to highlight its structures on fluoroscopic images, aiding in the diagnosis of conditions like tears or abnormalities.
+Arthrography injects contrast dye into a joint to highlight its structures on fluoroscopic images, helping diagnose tears or abnormalities.
 Joint injections, on the other hand, utilize fluoroscopy to accurately deliver medication to the affected joint, offering targeted relief for conditions such as arthritis or bursitis.

 Using Fluoroscopy for Viscosupplementation Knee Injections